lando/lando/blog/posts/2020-02-08-why-your-pass-should-sponsor-lando.md

 ---
-title: Why you should sponsor Lando
+title: Why your PaaS or dev tool should sponsor Lando
 metaTitle: Why you should sponsor Lando | Lando
 description: Things
 date: 2020-02-07